 If you are wondering what C2 grammar is, then you will be happy to see the following long list of categorised grammar points linked with explained examples.
 This is the English grammar you should know at the C2 level because C2 students have proven they can use it in thousands of tests.
-It is rare grammar generally, but if you want to be an expert, it’s a good idea to practise these structures and the vocabulary that is naturally listed with it.
+It is rare grammar generally, but if you want to be an expert, it’s a good idea to practise these structures and the vocabulary naturally listed with them.

-C2 Adjectives with infinitives
+C2 adjectives with infinitives

 At the C2 level, English users can express modality and give emphasis using infinitives after adjectives in complex ways such as with negation and comparative clauses:

 - You must make sure not to miss anything.

 - It is not uncommon to see them.

 - I’m not so naive as to think it doesn’t happen.

 C2 comparing with adjectives

 Comparative clauses can be modified to various degrees, and the scale of comparison can be limited with complex C2 English grammar.

 - It should be no higher than a normal home.